caravan-bitcoin/caravan/packages/caravan-health/README.md

 ## TODOs

-- [] Extent the test cases for privacy and waste metrics to cover every possible case.
+- [] Expand the test cases for privacy and waste metrics to cover every possible case.
+- [] Add links to each algorithm and the corresponding explanation in final research document.